 (b) in relation to an industry participant, means registered under section 27;

-“sham contest” means a contest in which the contestants in the contest are stalling or posturing or pretending or feigning to fight or otherwise compete.
+sham contest means a contest in which the contestants in the contest are stalling or posturing or pretending or feigning to fight or otherwise compete.

 [Section 3 amended by No. 16 of 2003 s.
 6.]